ShunChi100/Value_investing_analysis/README.md

 # Value Investment Analysis
 Value investing has been a hot topic in the stock market.
 In particular, the success of Warren Buffett inspired many people to pursue the value investing approach.
 In this project, I would like to test value investing method using ten years historical stock data.

-The six known Buffett's methodologies can found [here](https://www.investopedia.com/articles/01/071801.asp):
+The six known Buffett's methodologies can be found [here](https://www.investopedia.com/articles/01/071801.asp):

 1. Has the company consistently performed well?
 2. Has the company avoided excess debt?